mkner/robo-time/README.md

 **robo-utils**

-useful commonly used functions for mobile robotics and related applications
+useful functions for mobile robotics and related applications